kagurazakayashi/EvernightBoard/README.md

 5. Launch Xcode and open `Runner.xcworkspace` in the `macos` or `ios` folder to configure settings (e.g., certificates and provisioning profiles).
 6. Proceed with the formal compilation.

+## Privacy

+This program is completely open-source, free of charge, and respects your privacy.

+This program only uses permissions in the following scenarios, and you can disable all of its permissions in the system settings.

+- **Read-only** access to your photo album or file system:
+  - When importing images.
+  - When importing configuration files.
+- **Write** access to your file system:
+  - When exporting configuration files.
+- Network Connectivity:
+  - **This program does not initiate any network connections.**
+  - URL links in the "About" section will open in your web browser.

 ## License

 ```LICENSE